PgBiel/elembic/src/element.typ

 }

 // Changes stateful mode settings within a certain scope.
+// This function will sync all data between all modes (data from normal mode
+// goes to state and data from stateful mode goes to normal mode).
+//
 // Setting it to 'true' tells all set rules to update the state, and also ensures
 // getters retrieve the value from the state, even if not explicitly aware of
 // stateful mode.